rodmoioliveira/myblog/content/blog/one-liners-log-summarization.md

 +++
-title = "One-Liners: Log Summarization" description = "Let's demonstrate some useful techniques for peeking, summarizing, and plotting logs data." date = 2021-10-27 slug = "one-liners-log-summarization" draft = false
+title = "One-Liners: Log Summarization" description = "Here are some useful techniques for peeking, summarizing, and plotting logs data in the terminal." date = 2021-10-27 slug = "one-liners-log-summarization" draft = false